It can be frustrating trying to pick the right paint brand, can’t it? What are the differences?

 Should there be any accidents, the ‘Intelligent’ paints are washable, providing the perfect finish for high traffic rooms in the house, such as hallways and landings.

 This is a question that many homeowners may ask themselves, and the answer is yes – Little Greene Paint is definitely worth your investment.

-Not only are their paints known for being high quality and long-lasting, they contain 4 x more pigment than standard paints and higher quality more durable materials, but they also come in a wide range of colours to suit any style of home.
-Whether you’re looking for a bright, bold colour or something more subtle and muted, Little Greene has you covered.
+Not only are do they offer high-quality paints that long-lasting, but they contain 4 x more pigment than standard paints and more durable materials.
+They also come in a wide range of colours to suit any style of home.
+Little Greene has you covered whether you’re looking for a bright, bold colour or something more subtle and muted.

-If you'd like to understand more about the differences in paint, have a read of this article Are designer paints worth it?
-Most people think designer paints are expensive, that is until you find out there isn't really even a price difference!
+If you’d like to understand more about the differences in paint, read this article Are designer paints worth it?
+Most people think designer paints are expensive, that is until you find out there isn’t really even a price difference!

 Does B&Q stock Little Greene paint?

 No, B & Q do not stock Little Greene Paint Company paints.
 Although you can colour match Little Greene Paint (and other brands), you do not get an exact colour match in tests we’ve done.